substack/glog/readme.markdown

 ```
 usage:

-  legit server PORT REPODIR
+  glog server PORT REPODIR

-    Create a legit server listening on PORT and storing repos in REPODIR.
+    Create a glog server listening on PORT and storing repos in REPODIR.

-  legit publish FILE "TITLE..."
+  glog publish FILE "TITLE..."

     Publish FILE with TITLE by creating an annotated tag.